kyma-project/serverless/docs/user/tutorials/01-11-create-git-function.md

     - SSH key:

     1. Generate a new SSH key pair (private and public).
-Follow [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), to learn how to do it.
+Follow [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to learn how to do it.
 Alternatively, you can use the existing pair.
     2. Install the generated private key in Kyma, as a Kubernetes Secret that lives in the same Namespace as your Function.
        ```bash
        kubectl -n $NAMESPACE create secret generic git-creds-ssh --from-file=key={PATH_TO_THE_FILE_WITH_PRIVATE_KEY}
        ```
     3. Configure the public key in GitHub.
-Follow steps described in [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Follow the steps described in [this tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

     >**NOTE:** Read more about the [supported authentication methods](../technical-reference/07-40-git-source-type.md).